-Robert Kittel - Director and Lead Independent Director
+Robert Kittel - Director

 Mr. Kittel joined the Board in 2013.
-Mr. Kittel has been the Chief Operating Officer of The Westaim Corporation since January 2013.
-The Westaim Corporation is a Canadian-based publicly traded financial and investment holding company.
+Mr. Kittel has been the Chief Operating Officer of Westaim Canada Services Corporation since January 2025 and of the Westaim Corporation from January

+2013 to December 2024.
+The Westaim Corporation is a publicly traded financial and investment holding company.
 Previously he was a Partner and Portfolio Manager at Goodwood Inc., an investment management firm that he joined in 2002.
 From 2000 through 2002, he was Vice President and Analyst of a Canadian-based hedge fund investment firm.
 From 1997 through 2000, Mr. Kittel was employed by the Cadillac Fairview Corporation, a commercial real estate development company in the investments area.
 Prior to 1997, Mr. Kittel was a staff accountant at KPMG LLP.
 Mr. Kittel has served as a director on several public boards, both in Canada and the United States.
 Mr. Kittel holds a BBA Honours (Gold Medalist) from Wilfrid Laurier University and is a Chartered Professional Accountant and a Chartered Financial Analyst.